Kils-dev/Personal_WaspScripts/README.md

 ## Requirements:
 ```
 - Have your equipment and weapon pre-equiped.
+- Have your desired Head in your bank.
+- Have the Fairy ring near the altar unlock if using it (Search for it on reddit/youtube if needed).
+- Have a Ring of Dueling if using the Castle Wars/Ferox Enclave bank, alternatively, a Ring of Wealth if using the Grand Exchange.
 -
 - Set EXP Bar to PRAYER ONLY.
-NOT TOTAL SKILLS.
-(If you want accurate EXP/Hr reports)
+NOT TOTAL SKILLS (If you want accurate Exp/Hr reports).
 - Make sure to already have your armour + weapon equiped before starting.
 - Check the Script requirements before making a post about issues.
 - Check the official OSRS Wiki for more info: